 A better way of sharing information and maintaining productivity is by using visual content instead of text and email.
-In fact, according to researchers, only 10-20% of text is recalled.
-But, people recall 80% of what they see.
+In fact, people recall 80% of what they see.
 Thus, sharing your messages using videos is increasingly becoming an important way to communicate online.

 Loom is a Chrome Extension that lets users communicate with each other using videos.
 It is a simple plugin that you can install on Google Chrome which then lets you create instant video responses, attach it to Gmail and send it off.

 Loom is a simple tool that lets you record videos for any business purposes- whether you want to record a detailed video response to an email, share a video response to a customer question, embed video tutorials on your website, share quick videos on social media, etc.